casper-network/ceps/text/0096-contract-metadata.md

 - Establish a uniform and simple approach for contract metadata storage.
 - Enhance contract discoverability and transparency for end-users.
 - Simplify indexing and display logic for tools like wallets and explorers.
-- Ensure metadata integrity through immutability.

 ## Specification